 Under 40 CFR 258, the landfill monitoring requirements include a paint filter test.
 If the biosolids do not pass a paint filter test, the biosolids cannot be disposed in the sanitary landfill (40 CFR 258.28(c)(1).
-No biosolids were landfilled in the last five years.

 BIOSOLIDS LIMITATIONS